She was talking about her email inbox as a

 Because it's as simple as buying an email autoresponder service and slapping together an email sequence, you can call yourself a digital marketer and start spamming people.

-You don't need to do a course on the do's and don'ts before you can send your first email - so no one knows that this is actually illegal.
+course on the do's and don'ts before you can send your first email - so no one knows that this is actually illegal.

 In short, the vast majority of marketers don't know the rules and regulations around this tech, so it's being abused.